-For the perfume masters at Alpha Aromatics who have been involved in the business of scent creation for more than seven decades, the smell of clean is a piece of cake.
+For our chief perfumers who have been involved in the business of scent creation for more than seven decades, the smell of clean is a piece of cake.
 Here are seven of their most popular scents that are used in a myriad of cleaning and household products.

 Evoking the primeval freshness of a forest after a rain, this floral watery green fragrance opens with top notes of luminous, fresh citrus, succulent mixed berries and bright casaba melon.
 A green floral heart of sweet, cool and potent night of blooming jasmine, musky rose petal, clear, fresh water lily, green, aromatic fern and the delicate, rich and earthy aroma of wet forest moss follows.
 The scent finishes with fine sandalwood, deep, sweet and animalistic vanilla musk base.